Back to Podcast Guides

 • Meditation and psychedelics can be powerful, but intensity without screening, pacing, and integration can destabilize some people.

-• Shadow work is not performance.
-It is the digestion of reactivity into presence, choice, and responsibility.
+• Shadow work is digestion of reactivity into presence, choice, and responsibility.
+Measure it by your range, not your catharsis.

 • Teachers and communities matter most when their authority is accountable, psychologically integrated, and able to support long-term practice.